Professor, Department of Cyber Security Engineering and Department of Computer Science

 - University researchers receive grants from the Commonwealth Cyber Initiative for cyber and arts and design researchFebruary 3, 2021

-Duminda Wijesekera is the Chief Scientific and Technical Office of the newly formed CDAO office at George Mason University and a professor in the Departments of Cyber Security Engineering and Computer Science at George Mason University.
+Duminda Wijesekera is a professor in the Departments of Cyber Security Engineering and Computer Science at George Mason University.
 He was the inaugural chairman of the Cyber Security Engineering Department until December 2022, and a visiting research scientist at the National Institute of Standards and Technology (NIST) between 2007-2022.
 He leads the Mason Innovation Laboratory at Mason Square.
 He is also a fellow at the Potomac Institute of Policy Studies.

 His current research addresses multiple areas.
 The first is the security and safety of cyber-physical systems.
 Research in this area includes the safety and security of Intelligent Transportation Systems (ITS) that include trains, aircraft, and connected/automated automobiles.
 Another area is digital forensics.
 Research in digital forensics includes creating potential scenarios from evidence and creating frameworks for argumentations, error management of forensic data, and adding odds ratio between different scenarios that fit the evidence.
 A third area is applying formal methods to CPS safety and security.